sam-schmitt/blitz-exercise/README.md

 My [tree](/src/components/Tree.tsx) component has [nodes](/src/components/TreeNode.tsx) that are connected to each other in a parent-child relationship.
 The tree is represented as a nested data structure, where each node is an object with an id, name, content, and children.
 The `root` object represents the top-level node of the tree, and it can have any number of child nodes.

 The tree supports several operations, as they were specified in the assignment: like adding a new child node to a selected parent node, editing a node's content, and deleting a node.
 I used the `useState()` hook to manage state and render updates.
-The code uses recursion to traverse the tree to find the selected node and to update the children's content when a parent node is deleted or when new children are added to a node.
+The code uses recursion to traverse the tree to find the selected node and to update the children's content or when new children are added to a node.
 This tree data structure is used to represent hierarchical data structures like file systems, organization charts, and family trees, and the **interface builder**.

 _A screenshot of a tree with multiple nested children_